Enhancing accuracy of uncertainty estimation in appearance-based gaze tracking with probabilistic evaluation and calibration: Methodology

+A proper scoring metric, by definition, assigns the best score only to a model whose predicted distribution matches the true underlying data distribution~\cite{Gneiting2007}.
+In uncertainty-aware gaze tracking, the ideal model would produce probabilistic predictions whose distribution perfectly matches the true data distribution.
+However, comparing distributions is not feasible for individual inferences, as the full distribution is inaccessible at that level.

+Instead of assessing the distribution at an instance level, we evaluate the uncertainty accuracy at the population level by analyzing how predicted distributions align with empirical observation across all test samples.
+An accurate uncertainty-aware model should, for instance, produce 90th-percentile estimation that can contain ground truth gaze angles 90\% of the time.
+By comparing nominal cumulative probabilities (e.g., 90\%) with the empirical coverage probability, which is defined by the proportion of ground truth values falling below the corresponding predicted quantiles, we assess how well the predicted distribution reflects actual outcomes.
+This yields a distribution-level measure of the uncertainty quality.
+Formally, we can express error for each nominal cumulative probability $p$ with equation~\ref{eqn:eqn_1}.

-A proper scoring metric is necessary to quantitatively evaluate the accuracy of the inferred uncertainty from models.
-A strictly proper metric only only assigns the best score to the only optimal model\cite{Gneiting2007}.
-For evaluating the predicted uncertainties, the proper scoring rule will reach the optimum when the predicted probability distributions match those from empirical observations.
-Comparing the cumulative distribution functions (CDF) provides a full distribution for thorough comparison, and it is also easy to develop a proper metric with\cite{Pianosi2015}.
-We begin the metric development by evaluating pointwise discrepancy (error) between the two CDFs at a single probability value.
-This discrepancy is described by Equation \ref{eqn:eqn_1}.
-In this equation $\theta_t$ denotes the ground truth gaze angle value for the $t^{th}$ input sample (we denote it as $x_t$ for the rest of the paper ), $p$ is a specified probability value in the range of $[0, 1]$, $T$ is the total number of samples involved, $F_t$ denotes the predicted CDF corresponding to input sample $x_t$, $F_t^{-1}$ is therefore the quantile function (inverse CDF) that calculated the quantile value based on input probability, $I$ here denotes indicator function that equals to 1 when the condition is satisfied and 0 otherwise. $\sum_{t=1}^{T}\frac{I\left\{\theta_t\le F_t^{-1}\left(p\right)\right\}}{T}$ represents the probability that the ground truth angle values fall within the prediction boundary, calculated with the quantile function on specified probability $p$, we describes this term as empirical probability from observation in short.
-For simplicity, we will denote this term as $\hat{P}\left(p\right)$
+In this equation, $\theta_t$ denotes the ground truth gaze angle value for the $t^{th}$ input sample, $x_t$; $p$ is the nominal probability value in the range of $[0, 1]$, $T$ is the total number of samples involved, $F_t$ denotes the cumulative distribution function (CDF) derived from the probabilistic prediction from the uncertainty-aware model, $H$, on input sample $x_t$, i.e., $F_t = H(x_t)$. $F_t^{-1}$ is the quantile function (inverse CDF) that calculates the quantile value based on the input probability.
+Here, $I$ denotes the indicator function that equals 1 when the condition is satisfied and 0 otherwise. $\sum_{t=1}^{T}\frac{I\left\{\theta_t\le F_t^{-1}\left(p\right)\right\}}{T}$ represents the probability that the ground truth angle values fall within the estimated boundary, calculated with the quantile function on the nominal probability $p$.
+We refer to this term as the empirical probability derived from observation.
+For simplicity, we will denote this term as $\hat{P}\left(p\right) = \sum_{t=1}^{T}\frac{I\left\{\theta_t\le F_t^{-1}\left(p\right)\right\}}{T}$.

-Small error means that the predicted CDF is close to the true data distribution.
-Because gaze angles contain two angular components, pitch and yaw, the term inside of indicator function $\theta_t\le F_t^{-1}\left(p\right)$ needs to be satisfied for both components for the condition to be considered as satisfied.